ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 - **Maintenance burden** - Change one thing, update five different places
 - **Knowledge silos** - Each developer builds things their own way

 **Ash's solution**: Model your application's **behavior** first, derive everything else automatically.
-But this isn't just "slapping an API on a database" - Ash resources center around **actions** that represent rich business operations.
-Instead of exposing raw data tables, you define meaningful operations like `:publish_post`, `:approve_order`, or `:calculate_shipping_cost` that encapsulate your business logic, validation, and authorization rules.
+Ash resources center around **actions** that represent rich business operations.
+Instead of exposing raw data models, you define meaningful operations like `:publish_post`, `:approve_order`, or `:calculate_shipping_cost` that encapsulate your business logic, validation, and authorization rules.

 Why are actions "introspectable"?
 Because when your code can examine what an action does at runtime, other tools can automatically build around it.
 Define a "publish post" action with its validation rules and authorization policies, and extensions can automatically generate appropriate REST endpoints, GraphQL mutations, admin interfaces, and API documentation - all respecting your business rules.